2021 Houston Astros season: September and October

-On September 23, Álvarez drove in two runs on a home run in the first inning against Los Angeles Angels to score his 100th RBI of the season.
+On September 23, Alvarez drove in two runs on a home run in the first inning against Los Angeles Angels to score his 100th RBI of the season.
 He was the second-youngest Astro to reach 100 RBI in one season, trailing César Cedeño, who did so at the age of 23 in 1974.
 It was a 9–5 win.
 Ryan Pressly completed a scoreless ninth in his 60th appearance of the season in this game, concluding the final condition for his contract for 2022 to fully vest.
 He would earn a guaranteed $10 million.
 Since being acquired by Houston at the 2018 trade deadline, Pressly had produced a 2.19 ERA, 0.924 WHIP, and saved 42 games in 160 1/3 innings.
 He had converted 25 of 27 save chances on the season.

 On September 28, the Astros won 4–3 against the Tampa Bay Rays on consecutive walks with the bases loaded, which was the first time they had done so in team history and only the eighth time in Major League Baseball history since 1931.
 The Astros clinched the AL West on September 30 with a win over Tampa Bay at Minute Maid Park for their fourth division title in five seasons.
 It was Houston's tenth division title and 15th postseason entrance.
 For the first time in franchise history, the Astros gained a postseason berth for the fifth consecutive season.
 With a combined record of 432–272 (.614) since 2017, Houston had attained the most wins in the major leagues in that span.
 Manager Dusty Baker secured his eighth division title while becoming the first manager to guide five different clubs to a division title.
 It was Baker's 11th career postseason appearance.

 In the final game of the 2021 regular season, Yuli Gurriel hit a walk-off single to score Jason Castro and defeat the Oakland Athletics.
 With that hit, his batting average stood at .319 to lead teammate Michael Brantley and Vladimir Guerrero Jr. of the Toronto Blue Jays (both hit .311) for the AL batting championship.
 At age 37, Gurriel was the sixth-oldest player to win a batting title, the oldest to win their first batting title since Barry Bonds in 2002, and the first Cuban-born player since Tony Oliva in 1971.
 Brantley, continuing to produce through lingering knee pain, saw 39 at bats in September.
 It was the sixth time in his career he had finished in the top 10 in the AL in batting.